Why Are My Teeth So Sensitive?

 Tooth decay

-Cavities that aren’t treated in early stages can eventually worsen to erode the outer protective enamel and expose sensitive inner layer (dentin).
-As your teeth eventually break down due to the infection, this leaves it more vulnerable.
-In order to prevent this from happening you need a consistent oral hygiene routine in place.
+Cavities that aren’t treated in early stages can eventually worsen to erode the outer protective enamel and expose the sensitive inner layer (dentin).
+As your teeth eventually break down due to the infection, this leaves them more vulnerable.
+In order to prevent this from happening, you need a consistent oral hygiene routine in place.
 This means regular brushing, flossing and dental checkups for professional cleaning that will spot cavities in their earliest stages.

 Cracked tooth

-When your fracture, crack or similarly injure your teeth, cold stimuli can seep down the crack deep into the more sensitive inner layer of your teeth.
-The risk of cracks, fractures or broken dental work is particularly high with those with tend to grind or clench their teeth so in such instances we recommend wearing a mouthguard at night to protect your smile!
+When you fracture, crack or similarly injure your teeth, cold stimuli can seep down the crack deep into the more sensitive inner layer of your teeth.
+The risk of cracks, fractures or broken dental work is particularly high with those with tend to grind or clench their teeth so in such instances, we recommend wearing a mouthguard at night to protect your smile!

 Been experiencing cold sensitivity?
 Schedule your consultation with Wyndham Dental today to figure out the underlying cause!